 It is such a beautiful country today.
 But we must understand what it has been through in the past and how the entire country was almost destroyed.
 Try to give yourself at least a few hours to spend here.

-24. Crawl through the Cu Chi Tunnels
+24. Crawl Through the Cu Chi Tunnels

 It is a fascinating complex of tunnels used during the war.
-A visit here will also educate you on other methods of capture used during the war.
+A visit here will educate you on other methods of capture used during the war.
 Take this half-day tour to explore the tunnels and even get the chance to shoot weapons such as AK47s.
 It was a pretty eye-opening experience.

-Top tip: Don’t try to squeeze through if you’re nervous around tight spaces.
+Top Tip: Don’t try to squeeze through if you’re nervous around tight spaces.
 They really are compact.

 25. Travel the Mekong Delta in a Traditional Boat